hraponssi/pyStation/README.md

 Uninstall a mod.
 After running *uninstall* you'll be asked to enter a mod name, such as *FSI_Yamato*.
 Currently this works by downloading the mod files again as what files a mod adds aren't cached.
 This isn't very efficient.

+### downloadpatch

+Download a patch file.
+After running *downloadpatch* you'll be asked to enter a mod name, such as *UI_RegenAssistant*.
+The patch is currently intended only for manual use, changes won't automatically be made.

 ### list

 List mods.
 After running *list* you'll be asked for what types of mods to list, options being `all, crosshair, hudlib, shipicons, shipshell, ui, port, other`.